Dr Claire Williams

 I am Fellow and Tutor in Portuguese at St Peter’s and a member of the Sub-Faculty of Portuguese (Modern and Medieval Languages), where I am Associate Professor of Brazilian Literature and Culture.
 I came to Oxford in 2009 after teaching for eight years at the University of Liverpool.
 My doctoral thesis focused on the works of the Brazilian author Clarice Lispector, and I still teach and write about her.
 I am fascinated by the variety of novels and films that come out of Brazil and keen to promote Brazilian culture as much as possible – there’s a lot more going on than football, samba and favelas.

-I organise the University’s annual Brazil Week which celebrates the fact that there are so many academics and students at the University of Oxford who are working in and on Brazil, and to bring them together.
-I have set up a link with BBC Brasil for my students to contribute to a blog about their adventures on their year abroad.
-Along with my colleague Dr Jason Stanyek, from the Music Faculty and St. John’s, I’ll be running a TORCH Network group called ‘Global Brazil’.
+For ten years now I have been organizing the University’s annual Brazil Week which celebrates the fact that there are so many academics and students at the University of Oxford who are working in and on Brazil, and to bring them together.
+You can find a report about Brazil Week 2020 here.

-I lecture on Modern literature from the Portuguese-speaking world (from Machado de Assis to Conceição Evaristo) and teach other courses such as Brazilian Cinema and Contemporary Brazilian Literature.
-I also team teach on courses such as Lusophone African Literature, Women’s Writing in Lusophone literature and Latin American Cinema.
+I lecture on Modern Literature from the Portuguese-speaking world (from Machado de Assis and Aluísio de Azevedo to Conceição Evaristo and Luiz Ruffato) and teach other courses such as Brazilian Cinema and Contemporary Brazilian Literature.
+I also team teach on courses such as Lusophone African Literature, Women’s Writing in Lusophone Literature and Latin American Cinema.

 My research focuses on women’s writing and minority writing from the Lusophone world, particularly Clarice Lispector and Conceição Evaristo (Brazil), Maria Gabriela Llansol, Maria Ondina Braga and Ana Luísa Amaral (Portugal), and Lília Momplé (Mozambique).
-I am developing one project on favela literature and another on women’s life-writing.
-I am involved with the following research networks and groups:
+I am interested in women’s life-writing (especially biography), travel writing and translation.
+During Spring of 2020, I enjoyed participating in the translation of Escape Goat, a serialised lockdown novel by 46 Portuguese authors.
+I am a member of the following research networks and groups: